 Not all detective games are about police work.
 In Return of the Obra Dinn – easily one of the best indie games of the decade – you play as an insurance evaluator investigating the disappearance of crew members and passengers from a merchant ship, the titular Obra Dinn.
 Armed with a pocket watch you’ll need to solve each individual death, scribbling down clues into your journal as you go and eventually piecing together the tragedy that befell this mysterious ghost ship.

-The simplicity of this mystery is in the real detective work and hours you’ll need to put in.
+The simplicity of this mystery is in the real detective work and the hours you’ll need to put in to tie up every loose thread.
 Instead of unravelling a live murder or ongoing case, you’re working on a proper cold case, scouring through the eerie interior of the vessel for any and all evidence you can get your hands on.

 Frog Detective 2 is about as far away from a hardboiled detective drama as you can get while still nominally being about solving mysteries, so if you’re looking for a more relaxed experience this is a visual treat packed with twee jokes at every turn.